I’ve heard a lot of opinions about API design. This is great—I love opinions.

 CORBA Predates SOAP and REST

 The first widespread attempt at such a protocol predates both SOAP and REST.
-Instead, the frontrunner in 1991, 22 years after the “L-O” moment, was a heavy-handed approach from called the Common Object Request Broker Architecture: CORBA.
+Instead, the frontrunner in 1991, 22 years after the “L-O” moment, was a heavy-handed approach called the Common Object Request Broker Architecture: CORBA.

 CORBA came from Object Management Group, a nonprofit technology standards consortium whose acronym is, in fact, OMG.